jeceljr/digitalCPUzoo/retro8/README.md

 The goal is a clean and usable 8 bit processor (where the "8" in the name comes from) that could have reasonably existed when microcomputers were built around such processor (where the "retro" comes from).

-A secondary goal is to clear up a misunderstanding: all popular 8 bit processor used 16 bit addresses so it is easy to think these two features go together.
+A secondary goal is to clear up a misunderstanding: all popular 8 bit processors used 16 bit addresses so it is easy to think these two features go together.
 A pure 8 bit processor would also have 8 bit addresses and that would limit it to 256 bytes of memory.
 What some consider the first computer, [the Kenbak-1](https://en.wikipedia.org/wiki/Kenbak-1), is an example of this and the NCPU in this repository is another example.
 This can be educational, but not very practical.
 The solution is to have a hybrid architecture with some kind of address extension, like using a pair of registers for addresses.
 The first practical computer designed in Brazil, the ["Patinho Feio"](https://en.wikipedia.org/wiki/Patinho_Feio) (Ugly Duckling), was an 8 bit computer that used 12 bit addresses to handle 4KB of memory (it was later upgraded so indirect addressing could use 16 bits instead).
 A pure 16 bit architecture is limited to 64KB (or 128KB if it is word addressed) which is why the Intel 8086 had the segment scheme to extend that to 20 bits with a pair of 16 bit registers.

 Retro8 uses a group of three 8 bit registers to generate its addresses, so can have up to 16MB of memory.